dafny-lang/dafny/docs/HowToFAQ/Errors-Parser.md

 ```

 A reads clause lists the objects whose fields the function is allowed to read (or expressions
 containing such objects).
-This gives gives the verifier a "frame axiom", which tells the verifier that heap
+This equips the verifier with the knowledge that any heap
 modifications outside the reads set do not affect the result value of the function.
-`reads **` suppresses the generation of the frame axiom and correspondingly removes any reads restrictions
+`reads **` declares that the function may depend on anything in the heap; it even allows the function
-for the function.
+to depend on which objects are allocated (that is, the function may even depend on the _allocation state_).
 It does not make sense to list `**` along with something more specific.
-If you mean that the function should have no read restrictions and no frame axiom, then just list `**`.
+If you mean that the function is allowed to depend on anything in the heap, including the allocation state, then just list `**`.
 Otherwise, omit the `**` and list expressions containing all the objects that are read.

 ## **Error: out-parameters cannot have default-value expressions** {#p_no_defaults_for_out_parameters}